ksassnowski/venture-docs/docs/Readme.md

 # Venture

-Laravel Workflow is a package to build and manage complex workflows of interdependant jobs using Laravel's queueing system.
+Venture is a package to help you build and manage complex workflows of interdependant jobs using Laravel's queueing system.

 ```php
 Workflow::new('Publish new podcast')